AET-DevOps25/team-devoops/server/matching/README.md

 docker remove matching-service
 ```

-The application will be available at `http://localhost:8082`.
+The application will be available at `http://localhost:8082` and `http://localhost:8082/matching`.